 How Do I Explain IFS to My Partner?

-When something resonates… but you don’t know how to explain it
+When something about IFS resonates… but you don’t know how to explain it without sounding like you are crazy.

-Maybe you’ve just started exploring Internal Family Systems (IFS) therapy and something about it feels true.
+Maybe you’ve just started exploring Internal Family Systems (IFS) therapy and something about it feels accurate about your own experience,

 And now you’re wondering… how do I share this with my partner?
 How do I talk about “parts” or “inner protectors” without it sounding crazy or not really like traditional “therapy”?